Q&A

 Standard €63

-• App: DB Navigator, HVV, MVV, BVG or other local transport apps
+• Apps: DB Navigator, HVV, MVV, BVG and other local apps

 • Online: deutschlandticket.de or bahn.de

-- Occasional travelers: Weekend trips with regional trains across all of Germany
+• Weekend travelers: trips by regional trains across all of Germany (e.g. Hamburg → Berlin RE, ~4.5 hours)

 Was this article helpful?